mcmasty/mcmasty.github.io/_posts/2020-02-20-lending-club-part-one.md

 ## Analysis
+Since these are credit products, my initial speculation is that Charge Off's (Defaults) are the primary reason for under-performance and the nagging feeling mentioned above.
+The remainder of this post will be exploratory analysis trying to confirm if my portfolio had an higher than expected amount of loans that were charged off.

+**Charge Off** is a loan status on Lending Club, [here is a full description](https://help.lendingclub.com/hc/en-us/articles/215488038-What-do-the-different-Note-statuses-mean-){: target="_blank} of the different note status values on Lending Club.

 ### Funding the Account
-My general approach was to deposit some funds into the account and then re-invest all payments (returned principal as well as interest).
+My general approach to funding the account was to deposit some funds into the account and then re-invest all payments (returned principal as well as interest).
 I seeded my account with a few large deposits in 2012 and 2014.
 Starting in 2015 I moved to an automatic weekly deposit.
 In 2019, I was nearing a nice round number, so added a few large deposits to get to that round number; I have since stopped adding new funds.

 The chart below summarizes the annual deposits as well as the running total of funds added to my account.